becarpenter/animaIPJ/IPJautonomic.md

 “domain registrar” node that mediates the authorizing service.
 The join proxies themselves join the network by the same process; a GRASP mechanism is used for joining nodes (known as “pledges”) to find proxies, and for proxies to find each other and the registrar.
 Only the registrar needs to be configured in advance.
+(And future work might eliminate even that)

 The ACP forms itself among pledges as soon as they have completed their BRSKI enrolment.
 It is best described as a Virtual Routing and